 For them to do this with coffee beans from different origins can be quite difficult because of all the different flavor characteristics.
 What’s important to understand here is that if done right, coffee blends can bring together unique and complex coffee flavors but if done poorly, the result will be a bland cup of coffee.

 As you have probably assumed single origin coffee is generally more expensive than a coffee blend and there are a few reasons for this.
 First of all single origin coffee is not as readily available as coffee blends in today’s market.
-The modern coffee consumption favours convenience and many roasters blend coffees to sell as a commodity rather than something that can be unique.
+The modern coffee consumption favors convenience, and many roasters blend coffees to sell as a commodity rather than something that can be unique.

 Another reason for its higher price is that single origin coffee is grown seasonally, when the conditions for cultivating the beans are ideal.
 This results in exceptional coffee which rises its price.